Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 Conclusion

 The Samsung Galaxy Z Fold3 is anything but a perfect smartphone, because it has weaknesses in the battery, the zoom camera and the viewing angle stability and overall a Samsung Galaxy S21 Ultra, Huawei P50 Pro, Google Pixel 6 Pro, OnePlus 9 Pro and Co. are objectively the better smartphones, but the Z Fold3 is currently almost unrivaled because Samsung dominates the foldable market and there is no serious competition.
-Huawei also has a lot to offer with the Mate X2, but since this smartphone costs almost twice as much, comes without Google services and is only offered in China, it is absolutely not recommended here in Europe.
+Huawei also has a lot to offer with the Mate X2, but since this smartphone costs almost twice as much, comes without Google services and is only available in China, it is absolutely not recommended here in Europe.

 Therefore, I can recommend the Samsung Galaxy Z Fold3 to anyone who absolutely wants to use a foldable smartphone in everyday life, who wants to benefit from the advantages of the form factor proFitieren, who can get along with the weaknesses just mentioned and of course all those who can and also want to spend a proud 1.800 euros.
 Otherwise, I would rather advise against a purchase and to one Galaxy s21 ultra, OnePlus 9 Pro or co., because they have more to offer in terms of hardware technology for significantly less money.